jonsherrard/wp-sane-setup/README.md

 Make some sensible setup changes to a new WordPress installation.

+NB:

+This plugin only makes changes to the database, nothing is hardcoded.

 ## Changes WP Sane Setup will make to your fresh install:

  - Delete the 'Hello World' post